The Ultimate Guide to Starting a Home-Based Catering Business

 Starting a catering business at home can be flexible and rewarding!
 You have the opportunity to make rewarding connections with interesting people and help them to celebrate life’s big events through food.
 But it can also be challenging and demanding.

 Education can be a great way to prepare you for starting a catering business.
-Escoffier’s Online Food Entrepreneurship programs include core culinary principles, marketing concepts, and business planning methods that may help demystify some of the important concepts of entrepreneurship and help set you up for success.
+Escoffier’s Online Food Entrepreneurship programs include core culinary principles, marketing concepts, and business planning methods that may help demystify some of the important aspects of entrepreneurship and help set you up for success.
 And with online culinary school, you may even be able to complete your program while you start your catering business.
 To take the next step in your entrepreneurial journey, contact us today to get started!

 Interested in learning more about culinary entrepreneurship?
 Try these articles next: